usmqe/usmqe-tests/docs/test_execution.rst

 * QE Server machine as described in :ref:`qe-server-label`.
   The tests are executed under ``usmqe`` user account on this QE Server machine.
-* Machines for Tendrl/Gluster have beed deployed as described in :ref:`test-enviroment-label`.
+* Machines for Tendrl/Gluster have been deployed as described in :ref:`test-enviroment-label`.
 * Configuration of USM QE tests has been done as explained in :ref:`config-before-testrun-label`.